Disclaimer: The procedures explained in this document are now current as of September 2014, and are subject to change without notice.

 There are two kinds of virtual drives that might be accessible to a VM instance in Microsoft Azure.
 The C:, D:, and E: drives that exist for Web and Worker roles are backed by disks that are local to the compute node.
 The data on them is not stored redundantly and must be considered ephemeral.
 In the event of a hardware failure, the VM instance is moved to a different node and the virtual disk contents are reset to their initial values.
 If a VM instance is reinitialized in place, the C:, D:, and E: drives revert to their initial states, the same as if it had been moved to new hardware.

-Microsoft Azure Drives (aka “X-Drives”) are also implemented as blobs in Microsoft Azure storage.
+Drives (aka “X-Drives”) are also implemented as blobs in Storage.
 X-Drives are persistent and are not reset unless the customer takes some explicit action to replace them.
 This data is stored redundantly and survives hardware failures.
 Deleting a VM instance does not cause data to be deleted in an associated X-Drive.
 An X-Drive is deleted by deleting the blob itself (or by deleting the storage account containing the blob).

 In the common case, customers want assurance that there is no unauthorized access to their data.
 In some cases, however, they would like assurance that there is not even any authorized access to deleted data.
 While there is no way through interfaces exposed to customers to retrieve data once it has been deleted or changed, that data may remain on disks for an extended period and it would theoretically be possible to recover it with internal forensic tools (though the likelihood of the deleted data being present would decline over time).
 Ultimately, any physical disk is either completely erased or destroyed after being removed from the production environment.